 - Scatter across a large sheetpan.

 - Place chocolate into oven.
 Stir and spread it over the surface of the pan, as best you can, every 10 minutes until it becomes the color of the peanut butter.
 CAREFUL: DO NOT BURN!
-This should take 40-50 minutes, and the chocolate may become chalky and difficult to stir.
+This should take 40-50 minutes, but may take up to 90 mins, so be sure to check every 10 mins.
+The chocolate may become chalky and difficult to stir.
 Just let it continue to caramellized and stir.
 Once it reaches the correct color, stir it into the warm peanut butter.

 Warm the Peanut Butter